 It also prepares the student to explain the technological characteristics of railways, with respect to both fixed and moving infrastructure.
 Equip students with the knowledge of information systems in rail transport from both a managerial and operational viewpoint.
 Enable students to describe the current obstacles and impediments to efficient railway operations in the Southern African context.
 Develop the ability of students to describe future operating practices for railways, particularly those relating to privatization, concessioning and franchising.
 Prepare the student to evaluate the social role of the railway and its ability to promote tourism and rural development.

-Department of Transport and Supply Chain Management School of Management www.uj.ac.za/transport
+Department of Transport and Supply Chain ManagementSchool of Management College of Business and Economics www.uj.ac.za/transport